Why do I feel anxious every Sunday night?

 Lay out your clothes, pack your work bag, or meal prep for the next day without making it feel like a chore.
 Approach it as a way to make your life easier, not as extra work.

-"The way you spend Sunday evening determines how you feel on Monday morning."
+"The way you spend Sunday evening determines how you feel on Monday morning in London."

 The key is to associate Sunday evenings with relaxation, not dread.